Science Fair Projects

 Marshmallows are made of sugar, water, and air pockets.
 Since the marshmallow is flexible, will air pressure cause it to expand when heated in a microwave?

-Make this vinegar and baking soda balloon and demonstrate how gas is created as a result of the chemical reaction.
+Check out this fun science fair project to make a vinegar and baking soda balloon and demonstrate how gas is created as a result of the chemical reaction.

 This project determines whether Styrofoam, paper, or plastic cups are best for preventing ice from melting.